vanviegen/aberdeen/docs/Tutorial.md

 ```

 ## Derived values
 An observer scope doesn't *need* to create DOM elements.
-It may also perform other side effects, such as modifying other observable scopes.
+It may also perform other side effects, such as modifying other observable objects.
 For instance:

 ```javascript
 // NOTE: See below for a better way.